Moxiecrimefighter06/Eighty40/README.md

 ## Installation

-Move Eighty40-master directory to your home folder and make it executable:
+Move Eighty40-master directory to your home folder, rename it, and make it
+executable:

+IMPORTANT: make sure to type the first command exactly as shown.
+It will rename the folder .Eighty40 if you leave it as Eighty40-master the script won't work properly.

 	mv Eighty40-master/ ~/.Eighty40/
 	cd ~/.Eighty40/